woodminus/vit-attentive-bench/README.md

 - Various attention mechanisms along with their respective computational parameters and speed.

 **Note:** Each method has its own hyperparameters.
 For a fair comparison on 1/16 scale feature maps, all methods in the above table adopt their default 1/16 scale settings, as shown in their released code repo.
-For example, when dealing with 1/16 scale feature maps, HiLo in LITv2 adopt a window size o
+For example, when dealing with 1/16 scale feature maps, HiLo in LITv2 adopt a window size of 2 and alpha of 0.9.
+Future works will consider more scales and memory benchmarking.

+## License

+This repository is released under the Apache 2.0 license as found in the [LICENSE](./LICENSE) file.